Lower bound of the expressibility of ansatzes for Variational Quantum Algorithms: Introduction

 \section{Introduction}

-The promise of quantum computing is the ability to outperform classical computers in various tasks \cite{Montanaro2016,Harrow2017}, thus effectively displaying `quantum advantage' \cite{preskillnisq}.
-But before we can reach the point of noiseless error free quantum computing, it has become imperative to come up with algorithms that can be performed efficiently on today's Noisy Intermediate-Scale Quantum (NISQ) devices \cite{preskillnisq,Brooksnisq}.
-Despite some limitations \cite{vqalimit1,vqalimit2}, Variational Quantum Algorithms (VQA) have turned out to be one of the best applications for near term quantum devices \cite{vqaadvantage1,vqeadvantage2,vqeadvantage3,nisq}.
+The promise of quantum computation to outperform classical computers in various tasks \cite{Montanaro2016,Harrow2017}, and effectively displaying `quantum advantage' \cite{preskillnisq} revolves around noiseless error-corrected quantum devices.
+However, algorithms that can be performed efficiently on today's Noisy Intermediate-Scale Quantum (NISQ) devices \cite{preskillnisq,Brooksnisq}, are also of significant interest.
+Variational Quantum Algorithms (VQA) have turned out to be one of the best applications for near term quantum devices \cite{vqaadvantage1,vqeadvantage2,vqeadvantage3,nisq}, despite their limitations.
 They use parameterised quantum circuits in order to construct a quantum state subject to certain optimization routines which are performed on a classical computer.
 This act of deputising part of the routine to a classical computer helps keep the quantum circuits shallow and makes implementation viable on a NISQ device \cite{cerezo2021variational}.

-One of the very first VQAs developed was the Variational Quantum Eigensolver (VQE) \cite{vqeadvantage2} which is designed to find the groundstate energy and the corresponding wavefunction of a given system Hamiltonian.The variational principle in quantum mechanics says that given a Hamiltonian $\hat{H}$ of a system and a trial wavefunction $\ket{\psi}$, the ground state energy $E_0$ of the system is upper bounded by the following relation:
+One of the very first VQAs developed was the Variational Quantum Eigensolver (VQE) \cite{vqeadvantage2} which is designed to find the ground-state energy and the corresponding wavefunction of the Hamiltonian of a system.
+The variational principle in quantum mechanics says that given a Hamiltonian $H$ of a system and a trial wavefunction $\ket{\psi}$, the ground state energy $E_0$ of the system is upper bounded by the following relation:

 where equality is achieved if and only if the wavefunction $\ket{\psi}$ is equal to the ground state wavefunction.
 VQE uses the variational principle in Quantum Mechanics and starts with an initial parameterized trial wavefunction (the ansatz) \cite{vqereview}.
-It then finds the expectation value with respect to the Hamiltonian and optimizes the parameters in the wavefunction in order to minimize the energy at each step.
-The entire process is an optimization problem which (ideally) helps us obtain a good approximation to the ground state energy and the corresponding wavefunction.
+It then finds the expectation value with respect to the Hamiltonian and optimizes the parameters in the wavefunction to minimize the energy at each step.
+The entire process is thus an optimization problem which (ideally) helps us obtain a good approximation to the ground state energy and the corresponding wavefunction.
 It has wide varying applications in Quantum Chemistry \cite{quantchem1}, condensed matter physics and material science \cite{condensed}, medical drug discovery \cite{vqedrug}, and nuclear physics \cite{vqenuclear}.